Climate change affects everyone, and everyone can play a role in reducing greenhouse gas (GHG) emission.

 - In recent years HRM led a community-based climate change vulnerability mapping pilot project in the coastal communities of Eastern Passage-Cow Bay.
 This public participation project involved local education and workshops to engage local residents in identifying buildings and homes that could be at risk of climate change impacts due to tropical storms, storm surge or sea-level rise, among other things.

 - The Halifax Green Network Plan is a comprehensive ecosystem-based plan for the sustainable use and conservation of the region’s network of green spaces and natural assets.
-Once finalized, the Halifax Green Network Plan will set out to protect an interconnected network of open space resources for multiple environmental, social, cultural and economic benefits.
+The Halifax Green Network Plan was approved on August 14, 2008 and sets out to protect an interconnected network of open space resources for multiple environmental, social, cultural and economic benefits.
 The Plan identifies essential wildlife corridors and areas important to regional biodiversity, recreation and community livability, economic and community resilience, cultural identity, and growth management through green-belting and natural area protection.